 The Fund has contracted with UMB Fund Services, Inc. (the "Administrator") to provide it with certain administrative and accounting services.
-As the Fund had not commenced operations as of the date of this SAI, the Administrator has not received any fees from the Fund.
+For the fiscal period from May 9, 2022 (commencement of operations) to March 31, 2023, the Fund paid the Administrator \$9,932, in accounting and administration fees.